 Dr Andreas Klasen is a thought leadership driven academic and senior adviser working at the intersection of scholarly research, education and consultancy.

 He is Professor of International Business at Offenburg University and Honorary Research Associate in the Oxford Smith School at the University of Oxford.
 His research explores solutions for trade policy and export promotion, global economic governance, as well as export, development and climate finance.
 Andreas Klasen also serves as Visiting Professor at the University of St.Gallen.
-Previously, he was Visiting Scholar in the Blavatnik School of Government at the University of Oxford, as Visiting Professor at Newcastle Business School, Northumbria University, as External Examiner at Bayes Business School, City, University of London and as Senior Honorary Fellow in the Global Policy Institute at Durham University.
+Previously, he was Visiting Scholar in the Blavatnik School of Government at the University of Oxford, Visiting Professor at Newcastle Business School, Northumbria University, External Examiner at Bayes Business School, City, University of London and Senior Honorary Fellow in the Global Policy Institute at Durham University.

 His books include the Elgar Encyclopedia of Public Management (contributing author, Edward Elgar, 2022), The Handbook of Global Trade Policy (editor, Wiley, 2020), Innovationen für eine digitale Wirtschaft (contributing author, Springer, 2020) and Beyond Gridlock (contributing author, Polity, 2017).
-He regularly speaks at international academic and practitioner conferences as well as international fora such as G20, the OECD and the WTO, was invited to give expert evidence to the UK Parliament and has long lasting experience as an economic adviser in WTO disputes.
+He regularly speaks at international academic and practitioner conferences as well as international fora such as G20, the OECD, the WTO and COP28, was invited to give expert evidence to the UK Parliament and has long lasting experience as an economic adviser in WTO disputes.